2009 Copa Libertadores Femenina

 The 2009 Copa Libertadores de Fútbol Femenino (officially Copa Santander Libertadores de Fútbol Femenino 2009) for sponsorship reasons) was the first edition of the Copa Libertadores Femenina, CONMEBOL's premier annual international women's club tournament.
-The competition was played in Santos, São Paulo and Guarujá, Brazil, from October 3 to October 18, 2009.
+The competition was played in Santos, São Paulo and Guarujá, Brazil, from October 3 to 18, 2009.

 Santos defeated Universidad Autónoma 9–0 to win their first Copa Libertadores Femenina title.

 Format

 The cup was played by ten teams: one from each CONMEBOL country.
 The ten teams were divided in two groups of five clubs each for the First Stage.
 The two best-placed teams of each group qualified to play the semifinal and the winners then played the final, while the losers played the third-place game.